datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions1

-You are in the `dental` repository, where all changes to `.csv` files in `data` were staged.
-If you run `git status`, you will see that `data/northern.csv` was changed again.
+You are in the `dental` repository, where all changes to `.csv` files in `data` were staged.  `git status` shows that `data/northern.csv` was changed again after it was staged.

 Use a Git command to undo the changes to the file `data/northern.csv`.